mondaychen/ai-writing-helper/README.md

 ## Features

-✨ **AI-Powered Writing Assistance** - Get intelligent suggestions to improve your writing 📝 **Real-time Enhancement** - Works on any website with text input 🎨 **Modern UI** - Clean, intuitive interface built with React and Tailwind CSS 🌐 **Cross-browser Support** - Compatible with Chrome and Firefox ⚡ **Fast Performance** - Built with Vite for optimal speed 🔧 **Customizable** - Adjustable settings through the options page
+- ✨ **AI-Powered Writing Assistance** - Get intelligent suggestions to improve your writing (with LLM of your choice)
+- 📝 **Real-time Enhancement** - Works on any website with text input
+- 🌐 **Cross-browser Support** - Compatible with Chrome and Firefox
+- 🔧 **Flexible UX** - Side panel or dialog mode, with customizable settings

 ## Installation